schuhva/Music-Generation/doc/releases/2.04/Base_01.rst

     import numpy as np

 **Instruments:** Available are at lest the 128 General-Midi (GM) Instruments.
-Depending on the sound-fonts there is a bigger choise.
+Depending on the sound-fonts there is a bigger choice.
 A list of the GM instruments can be found here. https://jazz-soft.net/demo/GeneralMidi.html

-**scale\_create:** Creats a scale over the hole midi Range from C-2 to C-7 (midi notes: 0-120).
+**scale\_create:** Creates a scale over the hole midi Range from C-2 to C-7 (midi notes: 0-120).
 Input is the scale or a chord of one octave.

 .. code:: python3